-Refer to page 12 of this manual for illustrated rigging instructions and weight chart.
+Refer to Figure 7 for illustrated rigging instructions and weight chart.

 DOWNFLOW CONVERSION

 NOTE: In downflow applications with roof curbs or jack stands, the center rail under the unit must be removed.
 The center rail is attached to the base rail with screws.